-As mentioned inRefer to section 3.2.3.2, a 6 percent maximum superelevation rate is for the recommended maximum superelevation rates for in the design of all rural highways, urban freeways, and high-speed urban streets.
+Refer to section 3.2.3.2, for the recommended maximum superelevation rates for all rural highways, urban freeways, and high-speed urban streets.

 Table 3-7 of the PGDHS (1) gives minimum curve radius in feet for specific design speeds and the rates of superelevation.
 The table is based on design speed and superelevation alone and does not consider the sight distance factor.